Join the movement to protect cats

 - Caregivers leaving the clinic with cats should receive clear, written instructions and contact information.
 Make sure that caregivers know what to look for in a cat recovering from surgery.
 Provide them with veterinary contact information if a cat is found to be bleeding, vomiting, having difficulty breathing, or not waking up after many hours.

-Let caregivers know when cats can be fed.
-Alley Cat Alleys suggests that kittens four months old or younger can be fed immediately after waking up from anesthesia.
+- Let caregivers know when cats can be fed.
+Alley Cat Allies suggests that kittens four months old or younger can be fed immediately after waking up from anesthesia.
 Adult cats should wait to eat until at least eight hours after surgery.

 - If it is necessary to hold a cat longer than 24 hours after surgery, make sure caregivers have proper accommodations.
 Traps should be cleaned once to twice a day and cats should be fed and provided clean water.
-Caregivers should have a cage with litter box and feral cat den.
+Caregivers should have a cage with litter box and community cat den

 Printer Friendly Version